techversat/ledi_documentation/rst/page03_operation.rst

 Bluetooth Pairing
 -----------------
+First, make sure Bluetooth radio is turned on in `Settings`.

 Everytime LEDI's power is reset, the bluetooth module will go into discoverable mode.
 Other bluetooth devices can easily scan and pair with LEDI.
 You will first need to pair LEDI with your Android device.